LabAsim/scrape_tpp_gui/README.md

 The script can be converted to an .exe by running in your terminal:

+	cd {path/to/scrape_tpp_gui_folder}
     py scrape_tpp_gui_pyinstaller.py

+You should also convert updater.py to updater.exe to use **check for updates** command in the menu.
+Currently, auto-updating does not work as a py script.

+    cd {path/to/updater_folder}
+    py pyinstaller_updater.py

-Note that the folders images & source, as well as, the .exe must be in the **same directory** in order the .exe to successfully run.
+Note that the folders images, classes & source, as well as, the .exe must be in the **same directory** in order the .exe to successfully run, when bundled with the option "onedir".

 ## Credits

 Thanks to all the 3rd party packages maintainers and the StackOverflow users.

 ## Donate

 Do not forget to donate monthly to [ThePressProject team](https://community.thepressproject.gr/?lang=en).
 Recurrent monthly donation/funding is the only way for a truly independent journalism to exist.

 ## License

 ThePressProject Trademark, name and all of its content belong to the ThePressProject team.
 The 3rd party packages have their own licenses.
 All the code written by me is released under the MIT license.